linkedin/cruise-control/docs/wiki/User Guide/Security.md

 ### HTTP Basic

-By configuring Cruise Control with the `BasicSecurityProvider`, the user will gain a simple HTTP Basic authentication where the users' credentials are stored in a file given by the `basic.auth.credentials.file` config.
+By configuring Cruise Control with the `BasicSecurityProvider`, the user will gain simple HTTP Basic authentication where the users' credentials are stored in a file given by the `basic.auth.credentials.file` config.
 This file is assumed to be stored in a safe, protected location and only accessible by Cruise Control.
 The format of the file follows Jetty's `HashLoginService`'s file format: